Correct How Siri Pronounces Names on iPhone & iPad

 While Siri is great at pronouncing some common names, Siri can also completely blunder on others, turning a first or last name into an almost unrecognizable mess of noises that barely resembles the way the name actually sounds.

-Use this trick after Siri has messed up a name:
+Use this trick after Siri has messed up the pronunciation of a name:

 - Summon Siri as usual, either by holding down the Home button or the earbud button